 The city of Eau Claire is a decent size, but despite this, it doesn't have a viable public transit system that people can use to get to work.

 The education level of Eau Claire citizens is a little higher than the average for US cities and towns: 22.40% of adults in Eau Claire have at least a bachelor's degree.

 The per capita income in Eau Claire in 2018 was $32,430, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $129,720 for a family of four.
 However, Eau Claire contains both very wealthy and poor people as well.

 The people who call Eau Claire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eau Claire residents report their race to be White, followed by Asian.
-Important ancestries of people in Eau Claire include Norwegian, Irish, Polish, and English.
+Important ancestries of people in Eau Claire include German, Norwegian, Irish, Polish, and English.

 The most common language spoken in Eau Claire is English.
 Other important languages spoken here include Polish and Miao/Hmong.